gigo6000/VichUploaderBundle/Resources/doc/index.md

 **For this reason GaufretteStorage if probably the most flexible solution and your best choice as storage service.**

-If you don't need this level of abstraction, if you preferer to keep things simple, or if your just don't feel confortable working with gaufrette you can go with FileSystemStorage.
+If you don't need this level of abstraction, if you prefer to keep things simple, or if your just don't feel confortable working with gaufrette you can go with FileSystemStorage.